It's quick and easy to import your entire subscriber list with all of their custom fields and/or tags intact.

 1. Upload your CSV

-2. Select what you're importing these subscribers into
+2. Select where you're importing these subscribers

 Under 'Include these subscribers', select a form, sequence, or tag to import this CSV of subscribers into.
 We recommend importing into a tag, unless you have a specific reason to choose one of the other options.

 3. Map all of the fields you're importing